 - (4) Represents 7,365,495, 2,303,601 and 4,786,430 shares of Leidos common stock under the 2017 Omnibus Incentive Plan, 2006 Equity Incentive Plan, and 2006 Employee Stock Purchase Plan, respectively.
 The maximum number of shares initially available for issuance under the 2017 Omnibus Incentive Plan was 7.5 million.
 The 2006 Equity Incentive Plan was amended in June 2012 to provide that the maximum number of shares available for issuance thereunder is 12.5 million.
 The 2006 Employee Stock Purchase Plan was amended in September 2016 to provide that the maximum number of shares available for issuance thereunder is 5.0 million.
-Those shares (i) that are issued under the 2017 Omnibus Incentive Plan and 2006 Equity Incentive Plan that are foreited or repurchased at the original purchase price or less or that are issuable upon exercise of awards granted under the plan that expire or become unexercisable for any reason after their grant date without having been exercised in full, (ii) that are withheld from an option or stock award pursuant to a Company-approved net exercise provision, or (iii) that are not delivered to or are award shares surrendered by a holder in consideration for applicable tax withholding will continue to be available for issuance under the 2017 Omnibus Incentive Plan. - (5) The Stock Compensation Plan and the Management Stock Compensation Plan have not been approved by security holders and are included in this plan category.
+The 2006 Employee Stock Purchase Plan was amended in September 2016 to provide that the maximum number of shares available for issuance thereunder is 5.0 million.
+These shares (i) that are issued under the 2017 Omnibus Incentive Plan and 2006 Equity Incentive Plan that are forfeited or repurchased at the original purchase price or less or that are issuable upon exercise of awards granted under the plan that expire or become unexercisable for any reason after their grant date without having been exercised in full, (ii) that are withheld from an option or stock award pursuant to a Company-approved net exercise provision, or (iii) that are not delivered to or are award shares surrendered by a holder in consideration for applicable tax withholding will continue to be available for issuance under the 2017 Omnibus Incentive Plan. - (5) The Stock Compensation Plan and the Management Stock Compensation Plan have not been approved by security holders and are included in this plan category.
 These plans do not provide for a maximum number of shares available for future issuance.
 For further information on these plans, see "Note 15-Stock-Based Compensation" of the notes to the consolidated financial statements contained within this Annual Report on Form 10-K.